About Homelessness

 - 44% are in overcrowded dwellings

-Family violence and a lack of affordable housing are the single largest contributors to homelessness.
+Family violence and a lack of affordable housing are the main contributors to homelessness.
 Other contributors include poor mental health, family breakdown, debt, poverty, leaving state care, or leaving prison.

 - 13% suffer from mental illness